jrydberg/nesoi/README.md

 explicitly removed using `DELETE`.
 Make a note of the `Location` header when registering the web-hook.

+# Running Nesoi =

+Requirements:

+ - Twisted (core and web)
+ - txgossip

+_Nesoi_ is installed as a twistd plugin, so you'll have to start it using the `twistd` command-line tool.
+See `twistd --help` for more information on generic options and such.

+The `nesoi` service accepts the following options:

+ - `--address IP` listen address (*required*)
+ - `--port PORT` listen port (*required*)
+ - `--data-file FILE` where to store config data (*required*)
+ - `--seed IP:PORT` another nesoi instance to comminicate with

+Example:

+    twistd nesoi --address 10.2.2.2 --port 6553 --seed 10.2.2.1:6553

 # Implementation #

 _Nesoi_ is in its foundation a distributed key-value store.
 Each